-- Clearance above grade, veranda, porch, deck or balcony 12" (0.3m), but check local code also (anticipated snow levels may supersede). - Clearance to openable window or door 36" (0.91m) (USA 12") - Vertical clearance to ventilated soffit located above the terminal 48" (1.2m) See Caution note in this section. - Clearance to each side of centre line extended above meter/regulator assembly: - 3' (0.91m) within a height of 15' (4.6m) above the meter/regulator. - Clearance to service regulator vent outlet: 3' (0.91m) - Clearance to non-mechanical air supply inlet to building or the combustion air intake to any other appliance: - 3' (0.91m) (USA - 12" (0.3m)) - Clearance to a mechanical air supply inlet: 6' (1.82m) (USA 3' (0.91m) above if within 10' (3.1m) horizontally)
+- Clearance above grade, veranda, porch, deck or balcony 12" (0.3m), but check local code also (anticipated snow levels may supersede). - Clearance to openable window or door 36" (0.91m) (USA 12") - Vertical clearance to ventilated sofit located above the terminal within a horizontal distance of 2' (0.61m) from the centreline of the terminal. - Clearance to each side of centreline extended above meter/regulator assembly: - 3' (0.91m) within a height of 15' (4.6m) above the meter/regulator. - Clearance to service regulator vent outlet: 3' (0.91m) - Clearance to non-mechanical air supply inlet to building or the combustion air intake to any other appliance: - 3' (0.91m) (USA - 12" (0.3m)) - Clearance to a mechanical air supply inlet: 6' (1.82m) (USA 3' (0.91m) above if within 10' (3.1m) horizontally) - Clearance above paved sidewalk or paved driveway located on public property: - 7' (2.2m) Note: Cannot terminate directly above a paved sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings - Clearance under veranda, porch, deck or balcony: 12" (0.3m).
+Note: Prohibited unless fully open on a minimum of two sides below the floor. - Vents must be installed such that flue gas does not discharge towards neighbor's windows, or where personal injury or property damage can occur. - It is important to ensure proper condensate management from vent terminations.
+Condensate shall not be discharged in a manner that will cause damage to external building finishes or components, or infiltrate the building envelope.